 If there’s one thing that has come to light across the globe over the past couple of decades thanks to media, it’s that violence against Indigenous women is an epidemic with no bounds.
 This much has actually even been evidenced in Hulu’s ‘Out There: Crimes of the Paranormal: The Shape-Shifting Defense,’ which chronicles the 1987 unsolved murder of Sarah Saganitso.
 She was not only a 40-year-old Navajo woman but also a hard-working single mother, so no one could have ever imagined she would meet her end in arguably the worst ways imaginable.

-Although hailing from a big, caring family, Sarah had genuinely managed to build an individually stable life for her little brood so as to not rely on anyone to meet their day-to-day needs.
+Hailing from a big and caring family, Sarah had managed to build an individually stable life for her little brood so as to not rely on anyone to meet their day-to-day needs.
 In fact, she had been working at Flagstaff Medical Center as a housekeeper for at least 17 years, only for the summer of 1987 to turn everything upside down with her shift being changed.
 As per the aforementioned original, she was happy with the day shift because it enabled her to spend quality time with loved ones, but then she was suddenly moved to the evening shift.

 That’s when Sarah and her siblings reportedly began worrying about her well-being to such an extent that the latter even memorized her schedule to make sure she always returned home on time.
-Furthermore, following an encounter with a strange man at work that really spooked her, she purportedly even decided to stay armed at all times — it was as if she felt like her life was in danger.
-She kept a hammer by her front door as well as both her living room windows, she slept with a screwdriver by her bed, and she had a pair of scissors and a knife in the glove compartment of her truck.
+Furthermore, following a strange encounter with a man at work that really spooked her, she purportedly even decided to stay armed at all times — it was as if she felt like her life was in danger.
+As mentioned on the show, she kept a hammer by her front door as well as both her living room windows, she slept with a screwdriver by her bed, and she had a pair of scissors and a knife in the glove compartment of her truck.

 But alas, little did anyone know Sarah would last be seen alive at around 11 pm while clocking out of her place of employment, a highly reputed major regional hospital in Flagstaff, Arizona.
-Her siblings were obviously the first to notice something was awry, yet it sadly wasn’t until hours of searching later that her nude, bloody body was found in the wooded area beside the hospital.
+Her siblings were obviously the first to notice something was awry, yet it wasn’t until hours of searching later that her body was found naked and covered in blood in the wooded area beside the hospital.
 According to records, while her cause of death was asphyxiation by strangulation, she also had lacerations on her breast, pubic area, and various other parts, making it evident she was murdered.

 As per the show, Sarah’s siblings had contacted the local police within a few hours of her going missing, but they claimed they could not do anything until at least more than a day had passed.
 They still managed to get the Flagstaff Medical Center security to help out, just for the beloved single mother to be found dead on the opposite side from where her truck had been parked.
 As if that’s not enough, graveyard dirt was recovered from beside her vehicle, the ground near her remains had been disturbed, and there was a stick in her neck as well as hair in her wounds.